 You are a good person for doing what you are doing for these little guys.
 Here are some notes for helping you catch them.

-First, ideally your local animal care center will be able to lend you a humane trap that you can bait with tuna, sardines or any other smelly food.
+First, ideally your local animal care center will be able to lend you a humane trapthat you can bait with tuna or tuna-flavored kitten food.
 Humane traps have a door on one end, which is lifted and set with a small catch.
 The door is connected to a flat trip-plate at the base of the trap.
 These trip-plates are set at the back of the trap so that the kittens do not get their tails caught when the door shuts.
 You want to cover the trap with a large towel or blanket to camouflage it lest the metal give you away!

 Set a small plate of the smelly food inside and line the trap with newspaper.
 The door will shut as soon as a paw hits the trip plate.